bcu Credit Cards

 Credit cards can be a bit like casinos.
 Occasionally there are big winners on the blackjack and roulette tables, but in the end, the house always wins.
 What about credit cards?
 Yep, credit card providers are most definitely the ‘house’.
 Any ‘winning’ in the credit card industry is generally felt more by credit card providers than by credit cardholders.

-Why?
-For the most part, the trouble starts with credit cardholders themselves.
-Perhaps they don’t know how to use credit cards correctly, and end up paying out more than they should.
-Cardholders can also choose the wrong card for them, paying out more than they get back in return.
-Who wins?
+WWhy?
+For the most part, the trouble begins with cardholders themselves.
+Some may not understand how to use credit cards wisely and end up paying far more than necessary.
+Others might choose the wrong card, where costs outweigh the benefits.
+And who wins in those cases?
 The credit card provider, of course.

 So why get a credit card at all?

-Credit cards can be totally awesome.
-They can give users access to credit.
-They can provide rewards and cashback.
-They can offer perks and bonuses.
-But they have to be dealt with and used correctly.
-Like any veteran player who knows the tricks of winning a hand, credit card users should be similarly savvy.
+Credit cards can be incredibly useful.
+They provide access to credit, offer rewards and cashback, and come with a range of perks and bonuses.
+But, just like any veteran player who knows the tricks of winning a hand, credit card users need to be savvy and use them wisely.

-The first place to start has to be choosing the right card.
-Then it’s simply a matter knowing how to make that card work for you.
-Is it possible to beat the house?
-But of course!
-Let’s start with a little bit of card counting, taking a look at the types of credit cards on offer, and who they work best for.
+The first step is choosing the right card.
+From there, it’s about knowing how to make that card work for you.
+Can you beat the house?
+Absolutely!
+Let’s start with a little “card counting”—taking a closer look at the types of credit cards on offer, and who they work best for.

 Low Rate Credit Cards

-A low rate credit card is a card that charges a low rate of interest on purchases.
-A great example of this type of card is the bcu Classic Credit Card.
-With a great low rate of interest, this card can help cardholders save on the amount of interest they pay.
+A low rate credit card is a card charges a lower rate of interest on purchases.
+A great example is the bcu Classic Credit Card.
+With its competitive low rate, this card can help cardholders save significantly on interest charges.

 Big Balances

-If you have a large balance on your credit card and you’re not able to pay it off straight away, then a low rate credit card could be the answer.
-Standard credit cards can have purchase rates that range anywhere between 17% p.a. and 23% p.a.
-With a large balance on cards like those, interest payments can really start stacking up.
+If you have a large balance on your credit card and can’t pay it off straight away, a low rate card could be the solution.
+Standard credit cards often carry purchase rates ranging anywhere from 17% p.a. to 23% p.a.
+With a large balance, interest on those rates can quickly pile up.

-That’s exactly where some cardholders get into trouble.
-They have a big balance on a card with a high interest rate, and they have trouble paying back more than the interest.
-The balance stays high, taking years to pay off.
-During that time, thousands of dollars in interest can be paid to the credit card provider.
+That’s where many cardholders run into trouble.
+They carry a large balance on a high-interest card and struggle to pay down more than the interest.
+As a result, the balance barely shrinks, taking years to repay—while thousands of dollars in interest are handed over to the provider.

 Revolving Balances

-Again, if a revolving balance is kept on a card with a high interest rate, the cardholder could pay out loads in interest.
-While it’s always best to pay off the balance in full, we know that’s not always possible.
-The next best thing is to invest in a low rate card.
+If that balance sits on a high-interest card, the cardholder ends up paying a fortune in interest.
+While the best practice is always to pay off the balance in full, we know that’s not always realistic.
+The next best option is to use a low rate credit card to help minimise the cost of carrying a balance.

 Credit Card Newbies

 What’s the best way to learn about credit?
-Some say it’s to experience dealing with it first hand.
+Some say it’s to experience it firsthand.
 Good idea?
-We’d say, first learn the principles of how to deal with credit, and then get a credit card.
+We’d say—learn the principles of managing credit first, then get a credit card.

 No Frills